trankimhieu/Pipo-500px/README.md

 ####2.
 Uploading animation
 ![flyrefresh](./images/flyrefresh.gif)

-It make they feel that they have just launched an paper plan and it so cool.
+It makes they feel that they have just launched a paper plan and it so cool.

 ####3.
 Sliding up to chat
-Users don't need to go to another fragment or activity to chat and easy comeback to review photo when they say WOW together about awesome photots.
+Users don't need to go to another fragment or activity to chat and easy comeback to review photo when they say WOW together about awesome photos.

 ### Realtime Chat